Department of Contracts and Grants

 Institutionally limited proposals require advance approval from the Office of Research.
 Please submit requests at least two months in advance of deadline.

-Complete proposals, including all required signatures on PAR or PARiS, should be received by DCG at least three business days prior to the proposal deadline.
+Complete proposals, including all required approvals on PAR or TARA, should be received by DCG at least three business days prior to the proposal deadline.
 Proposals received in advance of this deadline will receive priority treatment.
 To meet this deadline, investigators are strongly encouraged to obtain all needed proposal approvals at least one week in advance of the due date.

 Proposals received less than 24 hours in advance of the proposal due date/time will be submitted if possible.
 However, because it may be impossible to check for proposal errors, these late proposals risk rejection by the sponsor.